The Importance of Stories

 Stories are a memorable way to learn things, for example historical events.
 One study showed that facts and stats are 20 times more likely to be remembered if they are part of a story!

 Children learn and strengthen their memory by reading and learning new stories.
-485_img4_Importance-of-stories The Importance of Stories

-Children learn and strengthen their memory by reading and learning new stories
+Children learn and strengthen their memory by reading and learning new stories.

 Stories provide a healthy dose of escapism